 In September 2019, our sponsor purchased an aggregate of 11,500,000 founder shares for an aggregate purchase price of \$25,000.
 On June 25, 2020, we effectuated a 1.3125-for-1 stock split resulting in an aggregate of 15,093,750 founder shares outstanding and held by our sponsor (up to 1,968,750 of which are subject to forfeiture by our sponsor if the underwriters' over-allotment option is not exercised in full).
-In August 2020, our sponsor transferred 20,000 founder shares to Mr. Hochberg, our independent director (none of which are subject to forfeiture in the event that the underwriters' over-allotment option is not exercised in full).
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering (not including the shares of Class A common stock underlying the private placement units).
 If we increase or decrease the size of the offering we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of the offering in such amount as to maintain the ownership of our initial stockholders at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering (not including the shares of Class A common stock underlying the private placement units).
 Up to 1,968,750 founder shares are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
 The founder shares (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.